Explore Vaasa and Finland

 A shared apartment generally accommodates 2 – 4 students.
 Each student has his/her own room and shares a kitchen and a bathroom with the other students in the apartment.
 International students usually want to reserve apartment/room with basic furniture.
 In a furnished bedroom there is a bed with mattress but without mattress pad, writing table, lamp, chair, bookshelf and a clothes closet.
 In the kitchen there is a dining table and chairs.

 There is no cutlery or any kitchen appliances except a refrigerator and stove in the kitchen, no pillows, blankets or bed linen in the beds.
 You can bring the basics with you from home, or you can buy them in Vaasa.
+There is also a new “Survival kit” provider in Vaasa called StudentSurvival.
+You can read more about their services from their webpage.

 Only one person is allowed to stay in one room in the VOAS shared apartments– bedrooms are not for sharing!

 The housing complexes where international students are advised to apply for housing are Tekla II, Linna, Olympia I, Suviboxi and Ahvenranta.
 Most of the apartments are furnished and the rents are moderate.
+This is a good option especially if one is staying here shorter period for example one semester.

 Please read through and follow carefully the accommodation instructions.
 The most frequent housing problem is noisy behaviour at night time.
 Silence is required after 22 o´clock in the evening.
 Many Finns start their work day at 8 (some people even at 7) in the morning.
 Please also pay attention where you leave your waste bags and how you sort out the waste (biological / glass / paper / mixed waste).
 Instructions on waste handling are included in the accommodation rules.